-1. The station sends an authentication request to the access point.

-- 2. The access point authenticates the station. - 3.
+- 1. The station sends an authentication request to the access point. - 2.
+The access point authenticates the station. - 3.
 The station associates with the access point and joins the network.

-This process is illustrated below.
+This process is illustrated in below.

-Figure D-1: Open system authentication
+Figure 8-1: 802.11b open system authentication